ubc-cpsc/canvasgrading/README.md

 include.
 If not specified, all questions are included.
 The ID of the question can be obtained by running this script with all questions (without this argument), the number provided before the text of each question is the question ID.
+Alternatively, you may obtain the question ID by using the JSON sync script below.

 4. `--not-question QID QID ...`: A list of question IDs to exclude.
 If not specified, all questions are included.
 The ID of the question can be obtained by running this script with all questions (without this argument), the number provided before the text of each question is the question ID.
+Alternatively, you may obtain the question ID by using the JSON sync script below.

 5. `-d`: Enter debug mode.
 In this mode, only the first 10 submissions are loaded from Canvas, and an extra `debug.json` file is